aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   created as 1.0.0.
 The app will be created as private by default.

 Create new version of an existing SAR application Modify the existing template, give a different SemanticVersion value, and run ``sam publish app -t ./packaged.yaml``.
+If customers try to publish the same version again, the command will fail with an error message that the version already exists.

 Crete application/version and set application permission Run ``sam publish app -t ./packaged.yaml --make-public`` to publish the app and share it publicly.
 If ``--make-private``